microsoft/Mastering-the-Marketplace/saas/index.md

 This module prepares you for working with the language-specific client libraries.

-This modules requires you to have knowledge of [Application Registrations in AAD](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app).
+You will need knowledge of [Application Registrations in AAD](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app).

 An Application Registration is used in the examples when making the first request to retrieve an authentication token from Azure Active Directory.
 You should be familiar with creating an Application Registration and finding the following information in the Azure Portal.

 1. The [Tenant ID and App ID](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#get-tenant-and-app-id-values-for-signing-in)
 1. A [Client Secret](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret) on the Application Registration

-## The SaaS Client Library for .NET
+### The SaaS Client Library for .NET

 [Video](https://youtu.be/uihNXaDBXVQ) | [PDF](./pdfs/07-The-SaaS-Client-Library-for-.NET.pdf) | [Code](./demo-code/the-saas-client-library-for-dotnet)